XSET(1) X Version 11 XSET(1)

 (DPMS) parameters to be set.
 The option can take up to three

-numerical values, or the `force' flag followed by a DPMS
+numerical values, or the force flag followed by a DPMS state.

-state.
-The `force' flags forces the server to immediately
+The force flags forces the server to immediately switch to

-switch to the DPMS state specified.
-The DPMS state can be
+the DPMS state specified.
+The DPMS state can be one of

-values are given, they set the inactivity period (in units of
+given, they set the inactivity period (in units of seconds)

-seconds) before the three modes are activated.
-The first
+before the three modes are activated.
+The first value given

-value given is for the `standby' mode, the second is for the
+is for the standby mode, the second is for the suspend mode,

-`suspend' mode, and the third is for the `off' mode.
-Setting
+and the third is for the off mode.
+Setting these values

-these values implicitly enables the DPMS features.
-A value
+implicitly enables the DPMS features.
+A value of zero

 argument.
 The entries are interpreted by the server, not by